 While not ideal, it does accomplish the main goal for those looking for permanent life insurance that don’t have a policy where they can convert their term coverage.

 Selling your Term Life insurance policy near the end of its term is probably the worst choice.
 Usually, those people or institutions that buy life insurance contracts prefer permanent life insurance that has built up some sort of cash value.
 This considerably decreases the value of an end-of-the-term, term life insurance policy.

 All 4 of these options are considerably better than your other option, being uninsured!

-If you are nearing the end of your term life insurance contract, it is important to understand all of these options, and next steps that you’ll need to take.
+If you are nearing the end of your term life insurance contract, it is important to understand all of these options and the next steps that you’ll need to take.
 Make sure you fully understand the options in your current policy and if you have a convertible option in it.

 Whether you choose to renew your term policy, purchase another or get a refund, make sure you keep your family’s financial security in mind.
 For a life insurance quote, please browse our website to see which options would work best for you and your loved ones.